 SENIOR MATERIALS ENGINEER (METAL 3D PRINTING) Freeform is deploying software-defined, autonomous metal 3D printing factories around the world, bringing the scalability of software to physical ...

 What Materials Engineers Do[About this section] [To Top]

 Materials engineers develop, process, and test materials used to create a range of products, from computer chips and aircraft wings to golf clubs and biomedical devices.
 They study the properties and structures of metals, ceramics, plastics, composites, nanomaterials (extremely small substances), and other substances in order to create new materials that meet certain mechanical, electrical, and chemical requirements.
 They also help select materials for specific products and develop new ways to use existing materials.

 Duties of Materials Engineers

 Materials engineers typically do the following:

-Materials engineers create and study materials at an atomic level.
-They use computers to replicate the characteristics of materials and their components.
-They solve problems in a number of engineering fields, such as mechanical, chemical, electrical, civil, nuclear, and aerospace.
+Materials engineers create and study materials at the atomic level.
+They use computers to understand and model the characteristics of materials and their components.
+They solve problems in several different engineering fields, such as mechanical, chemical, electrical, civil, nuclear, and aerospace.